 - some heart medicines

-Note: Combinations of medicines and medical problems may affect people differently.
+Note: Different combinations of medicines and health conditions can affect people differently.

 How long should I avoid driving for?

-Medications that cause drowsiness or distraction can impair driving ability, particularly in older people, because of age-related changes in the way the body breaks down medicines.
-This is of concern because older people often take several medicines to stay well, some of which may affect driving skills.
-Combinations of medicines can cause unexpected side effects and bad reactions.
+Medicines that usually cause drowsiness and changes in concentration effect older people more because of age-related changes in the way your body breaks down medicines.
+This is of concern because older people often take several medicines to stay well, including some that may affect driving.
+Combinations of medicines can cause more side effects.

-- Ask your doctor or pharmacist if the medication you are given may affect driving and if it is safe to drive.
-Read your medication labels to see if it may affect your driving.
+- Ask your doctor or pharmacist if the medicines you are given affect driving and whether it is safe for you to drive.

-- If you feel that the medication you are taking is affecting your driving, talk to your doctor.
-They may be able to adjust the dose, adjust the timing of doses or change the medicine to one that causes less drowsiness.
+- If you feel that the medicine you are taking is affecting your driving, talk to your doctor.
+They may be able to adjust the dose or the timing of doses, or change the medicine to one that causes less drowsiness.